dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 `async` functions, where we don't *want* to encourage returning `Future`s.

 ## Versions

+1.4 (2025-01-08): Update constant rules.

+* Doesn't require a constant `.new` tear-off to be a constant constructor.
+  That was a typo and was never intended.
+* Adds more words to constant section.

 1.3 (2024-11-29): Fix constant pattern, clean-up, and expansion of the constant section.